marclaval/angular-richtext-renderer/README.md

 ### Running scripts

 To start the demo application in node:
-- run `gulp play.node` to continuously build it and generate output in `build/sample/node` folder
+- run `gulp sample.node` to continuously build it and generate output in `build/sample/node` folder

 To start the demo application in a browser:
-- run `gulp play.browser` to continuously build it and start a webserver at http://localhost:9001
+- run `gulp sample.browser` to continuously build it and start a webserver at http://localhost:9001

 To run tests in node:
 - run `gulp test.node`